Kensington Canal: Origins

-After some modifications, Cutbush's plan obtained Parliamentary sanction in 1824, and the Kensington Canal Company was incorporated in that year.
+After some modifications, Cutbush's plan obtained sanction in the Kensington Canal Act 1824 (5 Geo.
+4. c. lxv), and the Kensington Canal Company was incorporated in that year.
 William Edwardes and a group of his friends, including Sir John Scott Lillie, the second largest shareholder after Edwardes, were the proprietors; the cost of construction had been estimated as £7,969.
 The share capital of the company was £10,000 in one hundred shares of £100 each, and they had powers to raise an additional £5,000 if necessary.

 However this was a gross under-estimate, and John Rennie estimated that more than £34,000 would be needed to complete the work properly, including the rebuilding of Stamford Bridge.
 Rennie's nominee, Thomas Hollinsworth, was brought in as surveyor to the Canal Company.

-In May 1826 the Company obtained powers by another Act to raise a further £30,000.
+In May 1826 the company obtained powers by another act, the Kensington Canal Act 1826 (7 Geo.
+4. c. xcvi) to raise a further £30,000.
 Notwithstanding this quadrupling of the anticipated cost of construction, the proprietors still entertained the notion of extending the canal northward to connect with the Grand Junction Canal at Paddington, involving eleven locks, was still under consideration.

 The successful tenderer appears to have been Robert Tuck, probably in partnership with John Dowley.
 Work started in the same year, but was delayed by the bankruptcy of the contractor, Robert Tuck, and it was not opened until 12 August 1828.